Impactwave/laravel5-adminLTE/Readme.md

 * Enhanced development features, such as:

     * Bower and Composer integration
-    * Improved compatibility with local development on Mac OSX, with support for `http://localhost/~user/site` URLs, configured via a specially crafted `.htaccess` file
+    * Improved compatibility with local development on Mac OSX, with support for `http://localhost/~user/site` URLs
-    * Tweaked folder organization better suited for deployment on Apache on Linux web servers
+    * Tweaked folder organization, better suited for deployment on Linux web servers with Apache
+    * IDE-Helper tool, which generates files to improve your IDE's code analysis and auto-completion

 #### AdminLTE integration